 We started at 0745H and reached the waterfalls past the village of Toktok half-an-hour after.
-Another half-an-hour and we were already in the village of Benkar, then we pushed further towards the villages of Chhumuwa and Monju before stopping at Jorsalle to pay the Sagarmatha National Park entrance permit at 3,390 Rupees per person, tax included.
+Another half-an-hour and we were already in the village of Benkar.
+Then we pushed further towards the villages of Chhumuwa and Monju before stopping at Jorsalle to pay the Sagarmatha National Park entrance permit.
+We paid 3,390 Rupees per person, tax included.

 The stretch from Phakding to Jorsalle was easy to moderate.
-There were gradual ascents and recoveries, passing along a rocky riverside with the mighty Dudh Khosi (Dudh River) on our left and numerous riverside waterfalls along the way.
-The mood changed significantly from Jorsalle as the trail turned into an steep and ascending slope mostly made of stone steps towards the double bridge and onward to Namche Bazaar.
+There were gradual ascents and recoveries.
+Passing along a rocky riverside with the mighty Dudh Khosi (Dudh River) on our left and numerous riverside waterfalls along the way.
+The mood changed significantly from Jorsalle.
+The trail turned into an steep and ascending slope mostly made of stone steps towards the double bridge and onward to Namche Bazaar.
 It was hard!
 Damn hard!

-We had late lunch at Sherpa Barista, a cozy café near our hotel serving good food and drinks, and offering free wifi.
+Late lunch was at Sherpa Barista, a cozy café near our hotel serving good food and drinks, with free wifi.
 We ordered a pizza for sharing, I added sweet corn soup and hot honey lemon juice.
 My bill was 1,005 Rupees, quite hefty but that’s the rate in Namche Bazaar, an expensive village, understandably because of its location.

-We went back to the lodge after a late lunch and succumbed to the calls of our warm and soft beds.
-We totally missed dinner.
+We went back to the lodge after a late lunch and succumbed to the calls of our warm and soft beds missing dinner.

 Fresh from 14 hours of sleep, we woke up to a clear and sunny day in Namche Bazaar.